rust-br/rust-book-pt-br/second-edition/src/ch07-01-mod-and-the-filesystem.md

 Next, we’ll talk about the `pub` keyword and get rid of those warnings!

-Em seguida, vamos falar sobre a palavra-chave `pub` e livrar-se dessas warnings(avisos)!
+Em seguida, vamos falar sobre a palavra-chave `pub` e livrar-se dessas warnings!